Spec Template: Login Flow

 We fed this exact spec to an AI coding agent.
 The result?
 A fully functional login form with validation, loading states, and tests — in under 3 minutes.

-The constraints like "Passwords must NOT be logged" are the kind of security requirements that often get forgotten in a typical prompt but were explicit here.
+- Security requirements caught.
+"Passwords must never be logged" is the kind of constraint that gets forgotten in a conversational prompt but is explicit in a spec.

 Ready to create your own specs?
 Let Pathmode synthesize them from your user research.